Mert-Kirman/task-inversion-transformers/README.md

 To evaluate sequence generation capabilities, I expanded beyond the baseline CNMP model to include state-of-the-art architectures:

-### 1. CNMP (Conditional Neural Movement Primitives)
+### 1. CNMP (Conditional Neural Movement Primitives - Baseline)
-Baseline architecture that encodes continuous coordinates independently.
+A neural architecture that processes continuous time and coordinate pairs to build a shared latent representation of the trajectory.
+Throughout my experiments, this baseline proved to be highly robust and yielded the lowest continuous errors for strict spatial precision tasks.

 ### 2. TEMP (Transformer Encoded Movement Primitive)
-Replaces the point-based encoder with a Transformer.
+Replaces the encoder with a Transformer.
-* **The "Blurry Attention" Discovery:** Initial perturbation tests revealed a critical flaw: TEMP completely ignored spatial conditioning points, predicting the exact same trajectory regardless of conditioning input as long as they had similar task parameters.
+* **The Conditioning Discovery:** Initial perturbation tests revealed a critical flaw: TEMP completely ignored spatial conditioning points, predicting the exact same trajectory regardless of input.
 I hypothesized that average pooling across masked tokens blurred the continuous spatial information.
-* **The Architectural Fix:** I engineered a variant replacing average pooling with a global `[CLS]` token, applying `src_key_padding_mask` natively to block attention to empty tokens, utilizing Pre-Layer Normalization, and lowering the learning rate.
-This successfully forced the Transformer to become highly responsive to spatial conditioning.
+* **The Architectural Fix:** I tested an "unmasked pooling" variant which failed to solve the issue.
+I then engineered a variant replacing average pooling with a global `[CLS]` token, applying `src_key_padding_mask` natively to block attention to empty tokens, utilizing Pre-Layer Normalization, and lowering the learning rate.
+This successfully forced the Transformer to become responsive to spatial conditioning.

 ### 3. TEDP (Transformer Encoded Diffusion Policy)
-Utilizes a U-Net based Denoising Diffusion Probabilistic Model (DDPM) guided by Classifier-Free Guidance (CFG).
-While standard diffusion variants (including Cross-Attention) struggled to map sparse conditions, TEDP represents the state-of-the-art in handling multimodal robotic generation when properly scaled.
+Combines a Transformer encoder with a U-Net based diffusion model.
+* **Variant Experiments:** Similar to TEMP, early versions of TEDP struggled to respond to conditioning points.
+I experimented with several variants: using cross-attention pooling (which failed and increased error) and unmasked pooling (which also failed).
+* **The Final Architecture:** To resolve the conditioning bottleneck, I adopted the `[CLS]` token approach in the Transformer encoder (similar to the TEMP fix) and introduced **Classifier-Free Guidance (CFG)** to the diffusion process, which significantly improved continuous error values.

 ---

 ## Overcoming Data Scarcity: The Sim2Real Pipeline

 Advanced generative architectures (Transformers/Diffusion) are notoriously data-hungry.
-The real-world REASSEMBLE dataset contains 860 total trajectories across 17 objects (after doing forward-inverse trajectory pairing using 'Insert' and 'Place' high level actions according to the last point of forward trajectory and start point of inverse trajectory), which created a severe bottleneck.
+The real-world REASSEMBLE dataset contains 860 total valid trajectories across 17 objects (obtained after performing forward-inverse trajectory pairing using 'Insert' and 'Place' high-level actions, matched according to the end point of the forward trajectory and the start point of the inverse trajectory).
+This limited sample size created a severe bottleneck for TEMP and TEDP.

 To stabilize these models, I implemented a **Sim2Real Transfer Pipeline**:

-1. **Synthetic Data Generation:** I developed a synthetic data generator that mimics the structural and spatial distribution of the real REASSEMBLE dataset.
-I tested the complexity of the synthetic domain and observed that error margins matched the real dataset closely on the 3 architectures.
+1. **Synthetic Data Generation:** I developed a synthetic data generator using Bezier curves and Gaussian distributions to approximate the bulk of the trajectories, bounded by the global 3D ranges (X, Y, Z) observed in the physical data.
+I tested the complexity of this synthetic domain using a small sample set and observed that the error margins across all 3 architectures closely matched the errors on the real dataset.
 2. **Macro-Physics Pre-Training:** I generated a massive pre-training dataset of **34,000 synthetic samples**.
-Models were supervised pre-trained to learn generalized 3D spatial rules without memorizing noise.
+The models were supervised pre-trained on this dataset to learn generalized 3D spatial rules without memorizing dataset-specific noise.
-3. **Real-World Fine-Tuning:** Models were fine-tuned on the 860 real-world samples to adapt to real-life motions and noise.
+3. **Real-World Fine-Tuning:** The pretrained models were then fine-tuned on the 860 real-world samples to adapt to real-life motions and mechanical noise.

 ![Sim2Real Trajectory Comparison](assets/reassemble_vs_synthetic.png)
 > *REASSEMBLE (Left) vs Synthetic (Right) Datasets.
 Blue colored trajectories represent forward trajectories (Insert) while